Woutitit/woutitit.github.io/analysis/documents/rhythm-edm-songs.md

 ## Misc
 - Skipping a beat (with the kick) usually on second repeat in chorus (and adding other stuff in place):
   - Love 2 Shuffle: At various points, 1:00 is an example
+- (Briefly) Going trappy to break the energy
+  - JOK3R: 0:45

 ## Frequency spectrum
 - Sub/Bass kind of high, mids kind of low and then going up and up and up in the highs: